Kaboom242/quillquest-stories/Golemheart/StoryBible-Simple.md

 - Appearance: Curvy, cheerful woman, wearing mage robes, and a smooth staff.
 Her cheeks are always rosy, and she wears her hair in a messy bun.
 - Skills: Skilled combat mage specializing in fire and ice spells.
 Loves to cook for the party using magic to speed up the process.
 Famous for her relentless puns often food themed.
 - Dynamic: Willi is the party’s heart and stomach.
 She fusses over everyone’s well-being, especially Lin Xiu, whom she sees as “too skinny for all that adventuring.”
 Greta praises her meals like divine gifts; Tobi often flirts, but Willi teases and dismisses him with playful banter, a bonk on the head or wordplay.
 - Party Role: Support mage and cook.
 Buffs the party with hearty meals, provides cozy downtime moments, and brings powerful fire and ice magic to the battlefield.
+Note: she can not pull food out of no where, and only has a reasonable stash of snacks, on her at a given time.
 - Growth Point: Willi must learn to prioritize her own well-being and recognize her worth, gaining confidence in her magic and voice.
 She often downplays her own struggles or injuries, focusing on caring for others instead.

 ### Lin Xiu – The First Witch